Ookini Arena Maishima

 The PT-DZ21K2J—developed from Panasonic’s “half” concept delivering class-comparable brightness from projector bodies about 50 percent smaller and lighter than competitive products—is installed at four corners of a scaffold hanging above center court.
 “We decided to install Panasonic projectors just before B.League had an opening game,” said Mr. Ono.
 “With limited time to prepare, we needed to install LED vision, the scoreboard, moving lights, and speakers, so it was helpful that these Panasonic projectors are so lightweight and compact.
 Also, we can view the projector’s condition and operate the units remotely from a laptop over a single LAN cable.
 So it's very easy to manage.”

 “The projectors have became indispensable for Osaka Evessa.
-But other teams that come to Fumin Kyosai Super Arena can also use the projectors.
+But other teams that come to Ookini Arena Maishima can also use the projectors.
 I hope they make the most of them.”

 Hidetaka Isomura, Executive Officer, Osaka Evessa